NovaliX-Dev/sdl_template/README.md

 A template for handling SDL in Rust.
 In fact, what you're reading now is adapted from it.

+## Features
+This template will generate / create :
+* The sources files
+* The ReadMe, Contributing, License and the Code of Conduct files
+* Github issues templates

 ## How to run ?

 * Install the rust toolchain in order to have cargo installed by following